AUEB-CS-Autonomous-Racing/cone-estimation/README.md

 Data already uploaded to GDrive here: https://drive.google.com/drive/folders/1oC6lOBEknvChYm3_gMV1kfccOF-N-8_k?usp=sharing

-You can copy them to your own drive and mount them by running the train_cnn.ipynb in colab with the correct **data_dir** variable.
+Copy/add the data to your own drive and mount it by running the train_cnn.ipynb in colab with the correct **data_dir** variable.